jgmailly/enforcement/README.md

                         the output file for printing the new theory (the standard output is used if this option is not set) -ne NEXTENSIONS, --nextensions NEXTENSIONS
                         the expected number of extensions for the updated AF (default: the number of extensions of the initial AF)
+  -c CONSTRAINTS, --constraints CONSTRAINTS
+                        the constraints file indicating which (non-)attacks from the initial theory should remain
 ```
 In the description of the problem,
 - `C` (respectively `S`) means *C*redulous (respectively *S*keptical, not